 Amphetamine, another ingredient in Adderall, can be detected in urine for one to two days after last use.
 In a 2003 study where patients received a 20 milligram dose of Adderall, amphetamine was detected in the urine at least 47 hours later.

+The window for detecting Adderall in urine depends on how much of the drug you take.
 On average, Adderall can be detected in urine for about two to four days after last use.

 Adderall can also be detected in the blood.
 According to a report by the Food and Drug Administration, an immediate-release tablet of Adderall produces peak plasma concentrations about three hours after last use.